Authored by: Brian Manuel

 Again, this is a simple request. but vitally important.
 When you first met them, were they on time (or early) for your meeting?
 If you have not yet met them, please pay attention to that.
 It will tell you lots about who they are as a person and if you can depend on them to be on time for your special day.

-Venues are becoming more focused on timing and you do not want to be waiting for your Officiant to show up for your ceremony to start.
+Ask how far in advance they plan to arrive.
+Venues are becoming more focused on timing, and you do not want to be waiting for your Officiant to show up for your ceremony to start.

 Do they have positive reviews?
 Specifically, do the reviews speak well of their personality and the way they conducted themselves?
 Yes, you want someone who as a great voice and can project well but more importantly you want someone who is engaging and a review that reflects that is GOLD!